alexk99/the_router/bras/bras_howto_eng.md

 	vif add name v21 port 2 type dot1q cvid 21 flags kni,l3_subs

-L2/L3 subscriber's sessions are not a kind of VIF (virtual interface) therefore there is no need to assign an ip address to them.
+L2/L3 subscriber's sessions are not a kind of VIF (virtual interface), so there is no need to manually assign an ip address to them.
-L2/L3 subscriber's routing could be configured either by using parent VIF static connected routes or by using ip unnumbered scheme.
+L2/L3 subscriber's routing is configured either by using a parent VIF's static connected route or by using the ip unnumbered scheme.
 In this howto ip unnumbered scheme is used.
-Prefix 192.168.5.0/24 is reserved to assign ip addresses for L2/L3 subscribers connected via v5.
+Prefix 192.168.5.0/24 is reserved for assigning ip addresses to L2/L3 subscribers connected via v5.
 Address 192.168.5.1/32 is assigned to TheRouter v5 interface.
 Once a subscriber is connected and authorized a /32 route is created.

+This commands configure IP for L2 subscriber's parent VIF:

 	  ip addr add 192.168.5.1/32 dev v5
 	  ip route add 192.168.5.1/32 local

-TheRouter should be implicitly configured to create subscriber's ip routes /32 by using the "therouter_install_subsc_route" radius attribute.
+TheRouter should be implicitly configured to create L2/L3 subscriber's ip routes /32 by using the "therouter_install_subsc_route" radius attribute.

+This are two routes to L2 subscribers with addresses 192.168.5.103 and 192.168.5.101 connected via VIF v5:

 	h4 ~ # $rvrf rcli sh ip route
 	192.168.5.103/32 C dev v5 src 192.168.5.1